charlesneimog/py4pd/docs/index.md

 ----------

 `py4pd` integrates the power of [Python](https://www.python.org/) into the real-time environment of [PureData](https://puredata.info/).
-Besides providing means for score visualization, AI integration, audio analysis tools, SVG/drawing score handling, and various other functionalities, <i>you can create PureData Objects using just Python</i>.
-If you use [OpenMusic](https://openmusic-project.github.io/openmusic/), you will find some inspiration on it.
+Besides providing means for score visualization, AI integration, audio analysis tools, SVG/drawing score handling, and various other functionalities, <u><i>you can create PureData Objects using Python</i></u>.
+If you use [OpenMusic](https://openmusic-project.github.io/openmusic/) or [BachLibrary](https://www.bachproject.net/), you will find some inspiration in it.

 !!! info "How to install?"
     To check how to install go to [Installation](https://www.charlesneimog.com/py4pd/setup/).
 <hr>
 ## <h2 align="center"> **Examples and Use Cases** </h2>

-Here is presented algorithm tools implemented with `py4pd`.
-Users are encouraged to contribute their own examples through [Github](https://github.com/charlesneimog/py4pd/discussions/categories/show-and-tell).
+Here are presented tools implemented with `py4pd`. <i>Users are encouraged to contribute their examples through [Github](https://github.com/charlesneimog/py4pd/discussions/categories/show-and-tell) </i>.

 === "Score In PureData"

-    When I start to work with PureData, I miss a lot some score visualization tool, this can be solved by utilizing `py4pd`.
-This script is delivered along with the `py4pd` library.
+    When I started work with PureData, I missed score visualization tools. `py4pd` can easily solve this using `neoscore`.

     <p align="center">
         <img src="examples/score/score.gif" width="50%" loading="lazy" alt="Score GIF">